bharat109puri/terraform/bootstrap/client_vpn.md

    ```

 2. Once created, the user will receive an email with instructions for setting up an AWS account
-3. Please set up a new password and [configure MFA](https://docs.aws.amazon.com/singlesignon/latest/userguide/user-device-registration.html)
+3. Follow the instructions to set up the password and [configure MFA](https://docs.aws.amazon.com/singlesignon/latest/userguide/user-device-registration.html)
 4. Download and install the [AWS VPN Client](https://aws.amazon.com/vpn/client-vpn-download/)
 5. Download the profile configuration file from [here](recrd-client-vpn-profile-config.ovpn)
 6. Create a new profile called `Recrd Client VPN` using the file
-7. Initiate a connection to VPN.
+7. Initiate a connection.
 Log in via [Recrd AWS User Portal](https://d-9367775953.awsapps.com/start) in the browser window, which will open automatically
 7. Private resources should now be accessible

 Docs: